metalabharvard/mlml.io/content/projects/networks-43-natures-58-earth-measurer.md

 ---
-title: 'Networks + Natures: Earth Measurer'
+title: Networks + Natures
+subtitle: Earth Measurer
 intro: Using machine learning not analytically but playfully, not predictively but expressively, to explore the enormity of biodiversity loss in the Anthropocene.
 start: "2018-01-01"
 end: "2018-01-01"